khunwtf1/khun_portfolio/README.md

 This is my portfoio.
 All of my past experiences will be transmitted through this portfolio. are you ready ??
 Let's check it !!

 # [Project 1 : matching-fun-game python project using PyGame library](https://github.com/khunwtf1/matching-fun-game)

+Project Overview

+My project of Python Progamming subject.
+Students are assigned to do any program that is written in Python.
+After meeting with friends in the group came to the conclusion that I would write a matching game.
+I used to use TKinter to make User Interface before but had a few problems.
+So switched to PyGame.

 Responsibility
 - Design GUI for game using Adobe XD.
 - Design game structures such as scoring, matching pictures, difficulty levels.